PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

     )

-# Installtion and first steps
+# Installation and first steps

 The easiest way to install pyclips package is going to be by using pip